-Upon completion of this course student will be converse in the important parameters of antenna systems.
+Upon completion of this course, students will be conversant in the important parameters of antenna systems.
 They will have strong appreciation of the important properties of antennas and will be familiar with antenna systems, whether single elements or array configurations, implemented in many radar and EW systems.

-5 Learning outcomes:
+5 Learning Outcomes

-Having successfully completed this course, the student will have:
+Having successfully completed this course, the student will:

-5.1 Knowledge Base:
+5.1 Knowledge base

 - 1. Understand EM wave propagation in guiding structures used to implement distributed RF and Microwave components; - 2.
 Understand the use of modern solid state devices and circuits in Microwave Radio systems and Radars systems and the use of high power valve devices for long range Radar Systems. - 3.
 Understand the range restrictions introduced by noise generated in receivers; - 4.
-Understand the important parameters of antennas. - 5.
-Familiarity of antenna systems as implemented in many advanced radar and EW systems.
+Understand antennas?

-5.2 Engineering ability:
+5.2 Engineering ability